rakeshch/CarND-PID-Control-Project/README.md

 The car starts to osciallte after few seconds and goes off the track.
 I have increased the value of Kp to 0.5 and the car starts oscillating even faster and goes off the track.

-## Differential (D) term
+## Differential (D) component

-The "Differential" term in PD Controller makes the steering angle to decrease as it reaches the reference trajectory.
+The "Differential" component makes the steering angle to decrease as it reaches the reference trajectory.
 This allows the car to approach the trajectory "gracefully" without osclillations.
 It is calculated by multiplying the differential factor Kd by the derivative of CTE.
 This is equal to CTE at timestep t - CTE at timestep t-1 divided by delta t.
 The larger Kd will make the steering angle decrease faster as it reaches the reference trajectory

-PD Controller Observation:
+PD controller observation:

 Kp= 0.1